Canon EF 75–300mm lens

 Introduced in 1991, the Canon EF 75–300mm f/4–5.6 lens is a telephoto zoom lens for Canon EOS single-lens reflex cameras with an EF lens mount.
 There are 3 basic types of the lens: the IS USM (Image Stabilization, Ultra Sonic Motor), the USM (USM, no IS) and non-USM (no USM, no IS).
 All 3 types are generally considered to be low-end consumer-level lenses.

-The Canon EF 75–300mm f/4–5.6 IS USM Lens was Canon's first Image Stabilized lens.
-Even with IS it is considered a consumer-grade lens.